‘Purpose to his passing’: Why all of UW icon Jim Lambright’s organs — including his brain — were donated to his alma mater

 And, it turns out, his brain was just the beginning.

-“We just moved from there,” Erik Lambright said.
+“We just moved from there,” Eric Lambright said.
 “It was, ‘Hey, listen.
 If we’re doing this, let’s see what else we can donate.’
 We were able to have all of his organs donated to the UW autopsy center for education in their department.

 “The thing that helped even more is that both of those departments have just been profusely appreciative.
 They’ve just been really great to deal with.
 So that just made it feel that much better.
 It gave purpose to his passing.”

 But, understandably, it hasn’t completely numbed the pain.
 And it hasn’t helped that, because of coronavirus concerns, they also haven’t been able to hold traditional services for their father.
-Erik said that “I still have a couple of his best friends call me very regularly, and these are grown men, and they’re sad.
+Eric said that “I still have a couple of his best friends call me very regularly, and these are grown men, and they’re sad.
 They want to talk about him.

 “He was a very, let’s call him ‘polarizing,’ person.
 But for many of these people, he played a very instrumental role in their lives.”